 - Is the student isolating him- or herself?

-Consider filing a CARE report if you have concerns that may require additional support from multiple offices on campus.
-While one of the concerns listed above, alone, may not trigger a CARE report, a combination of these concerns may be cause for concern.
+Consider submitting a CARE Referral if you have concerns that may require additional support from multiple offices on campus.
+While one of the concerns listed above, alone, may not trigger a CARE Referral, a combination of these concerns may be cause for concern.
 Any information you submit may initiate the process of identifying a student in distress, or may add to information we already have about a student of concern.

 Dawn Bruner can be contacted at firstname.lastname@example.org or (585) 275-5415.